 2x x + y 2y = 1 1

-A linear equation with two variables is a line, and we need only two dimensions to represent the same.
+A linear equation with 2 variables is a line, and we need only 2 dimensions to represent the same.
 But we can have n number of variables.
 For n variables, we need n dimensions, and it is easier to represent that with a matrix.
-We can perform many operations on a matrix like addition, subtraction, multiplication, and inverse.
+We can perform many operations on a matrix, like addition, subtraction, multiplication, and inverse.

 Other than these, univariate and multivariate calculus are extensively used.
-These are used in regression as well as in back-propagation of neural networks.
+These are used in regression as well as in the back-propagation of neural networks.
 Specifically, you should know limit, continuity, mean value theorem, maxima, minima, partial derivatives, differential equations, infinite series summation, chain rule and so on.

-Sampling, random number generation, measurement etc. are done on every dataset.
-In fact, programming languages like Python and R are much popular for data science because of the availability of many statistical functions in those, that can make a data scientist’s job easy.
+Sampling, random number generation, measurement, etc. are done on every dataset.
+In fact, programming languages like Python and R are much popular for data science because of the availability of many statistical functions that can make a data scientist’s job easy.

 For all the probability and statistics that you need, refer to our detailed article on statistics and probability concepts.

-Since we mostly use programming languages for performing all the logic and computing, we often don’t worry much about discrete math concepts.
-However, if you are new to programming as well, it wouldn’t hurt for you to learn these concepts before you start.
+Since we mostly use programming languages for performing all the logic and computing, we often don’t worry much about discrete math.
+However, if you are new to programming, it wouldn’t hurt for you to learn these concepts before you start.

-- Graphs, properties of graph, degree
+- Graphs, properties of the graph, and degree.

-- inductive, deductive and propositional logic
+- Inductive, deductive and propositional logic.

-- O(n) notation and growth of functions
+- O(n) notation and growth of functions.

-Knowing programming skills will help you think critically and arrive at useful insights through answering the right questions.
-R & Python are the most popular programming languages because of their rich set of libraries and ample support for statistical analysis.
+Knowing programming skills will help you think critically and arrive at useful insights by answering the right questions.
+R and Python are the most popular programming languages for data science because of their rich set of libraries and ample support for statistical analysis.

-Python: Python is easy to code and read.
+Python is easy to code and read.
 It is easy to learn, and if you know any other programming language, learning Python will be a breeze for you.

 R can easily perform all the steps of data science from cleaning the data to machine learning.
-R has vectors and a rich set of libraries for graphs.
-Some popular libraries are ggplot2, dplyr, Janitor, Shiny etc. To learn more about R, read our article on R for data science.
+It has vectors and a rich set of libraries for graphs.
+Some popular libraries are ggplot2, dplyr, Janitor, and Shiny.
+To learn more about R, read our article on R for data science.

 Since data science has everything to do with data, knowledge of SQL is essential.
 SQL forms the base of data collection, wrangling, sorting, filtering, extraction, exploratory data analysis, and other processing before any algorithms are applied to the data.

 That’s because you should know what insights you should derive for solving a particular problem.
 You should be able to look at the bigger picture of the whole project.

-Technical skills (Hard skills)
+Technical Skills (Hard Skills)

 The above skills were technical enough, but they were basic or mandatory skills.
 The below skills are desirable, and you will surely get an advantage when you know more about data science.
 The below skills are specific to data science, and if you have decided to be a data scientist, you should be familiar with these:

-1. Data wrangling
+1. Data Wrangling

-2. Machine learning
+2. Machine Learning